Dairy industry in the United Kingdom: Butter

 By the mid-1980s New Zealand was exporting around 25% of British butter requirements.
 The EC blocked exports of Anchor butter at no more than around 78,000 tonnes, a strategy that had been largely instigated by Austin Deasy of Ireland.

 After the sinking of the Rainbow Warrior in July 1985, New Zealand released Alain Mafart and Dominique Prieur, in return for France allowing imports of Anchor butter into the UK, which France had agreed.
 Anchor butter was frozen in transit, and took five weeks to reach the UK.

 Anchor Spreadable was introduced in 1991, the first of its kind.
 HM Customs and Excise claimed that this new product was not a natural butter, but a manufactured product.
 Imported butter had an import duty of around 35p per tub.
 HM Customs and Excise wanted 98p of import duty, but lost the case of New Zealand Milk Products in February 1999 in the High Court.

+Lurpak Spreadable arrived in January 1997, but had nonetheless been sold in Denmark from April 1990.

+From 1974 until the late 1990s, sales of butter worldwide declined.
+The EC published standards about butter in December 1994, No 2991/94.

 Anchor butter was made from October 2001 by Arla Foods, when it bought the UK interests of New Zealand Milk.
 Fonterra dairy co-operative made Anchor butter elsewhere, also formed in 2001.

 In the 2010s butter was now selling well, up 17% year on year.
 By 2011 Country Life butter produced 11% of British requirements; but around 75% of butter sold in the UK was imported.
 Lurpak, of Denmark, sold the best, providing 42% of British requirements.